pzemtsov/pzemtsov.github.io/_posts/2014-05-18-size-does-matter.md

 changing it to 64 bits.

 I can think of two reasons why this hasn't happened in GNU C. One is the legacy code.
-There is a huge amount of **C** code around, it it everywhere.
+There is a huge amount of **C** code around, it is everywhere.
 Not all of it is well-written.
 Some of the code may contain dependencies on type sizes, and it is very difficult to find these dependencied in the code.

 The other reason is that 64-bit isn't always better.
 Unofficially **C/C++** declares that `int` is the most natural